holyjak/static-jsfexpression-validator/README.md

 - add support for declaring custom taglibs (File/InputStream? - what with taglibs in framework jars?)
 - see TODOs in NotifyingCompilationManager

-- consider enabling in-container testing (- slower, + complete & correct env. setup, no need to search for m.beans)

-- fixme: -jsf20 impl. currently reuses jsf12 and re-impl. some of its classes => it might happen that the original jsf12 is loaded (based on classloader impl and jar order) - too brittle!

--- Current limitation in Facelets: No way to detect what is value or Method expression => we try value first and method next, should autodetect somehow, min. for the standard tags and let users delcare it

 ---

 - finishing touches:
     - add addFunctionReturnTypeOverride -> MethodFakingFunctionMapper - useful?  wait til the bus-based architecture?

-- better support for view file filtrering (includes/excludes) - perhaps wait for the bus-based architecture
+- better support for view file filtering (includes/excludes) - perhaps wait for the bus-based architecture

 - JsfElFilter should take something more reasonable than ParsedElExpression - remove setters, ref.to Iterator<ElSegment>, incl.file name, tag, line
     - how does it work with "#{b\[nestedBean.itsProp].property + anotherBean}"?